Jmanrules007/Soul-Moon/README.md

 # The Soul Moon

-The Soul Moon is a Dungeons & Dragons 5th Edition homebrew setting featuring a flooded world beset upon by devils.
+The Soul Moon is a Dungeons & Dragons 5th Edition homebrew setting featuring a flooded world and the heroes who protect it from fiendish incursion.

 ## Resources